 Send it to Canon

 If all else fails, the best thing to do is send your camera back for repairs to Canon.
-It might be expensive, and it might take some time but that’s the best thing you can do for your camera and ensure its longevity.
+It might be expensive and take some time, but that’s the best thing you can do for your camera and ensure its longevity.